RedisAI/FraudDetectionDemo/README.md

 ```

 In this simulation, a random time interval is generated, and a random transaction to be processed in the upper bound of this time interval is generated (represented by a tensor whose dimensions are `(1,30)`).
 Then, a reference data tensor whose dimensions are `(1, 256)` is prepared from the (up to) 10 most recent transactions' data, by concatenating their values and either pad the remaining space or trimming it (this is done in the `hashes_to_tensor` function of the Torch Script).
-Overall, the client runs the entire flow by running the AI.DAGEXECUTE command, and the results are stored in Redis.
+Overall, the client runs the entire flow by calling AI.DAGEXECUTE command, and the results are stored in Redis.

 ![Demo flow res](./demo_res.png "Demo flow result")